 - Insert the bread pan back into the baking chamber.
 Press firmly so that the bread pan fits securely within the

-- Close the lid and connect power cord to standard electrical outlet.
+- Close the lid and connect the power cord to a standard electrical outlet.

 - Mix-ins feature – Select whether you want this activated or not.